|Image courtesy of Pixabay|

 So many executives today still live by the old management adage, companies are in business to maximize shareholder value.
 In doing so, they put profits before people, rather than the other way around.
 Ironically, in the 1970s, Jack Welch was a huge proponent of that adage, but within the last ten years he has renounced it, calling it "the dumbest idea in the world" and saying:

 Shareholder value is a result, not a strategy.
 Your main constituencies are your employees, your customers, and your products.
 Managers and investors should not set share price increases as their overarching goal.
 Short-term profits should be allied with an increase in the long-term value of a company.While creating and maximizing shareholder value is important to any public company, it is an outcome, not a means.
-There are means to achieving that outcome, and they including putting employees and customers first, ahead of profits.
+There are means to achieving that outcome, and they include putting employees and customers first, ahead of profits.
 Companies succeed if and when employees want to work for them, customers must be willing to buy - and actually buy - their products, vendors and suppliers want to partner with them, people want them to locate in - and be a part of - their communities, and shareholders buy their stocks.
 Companies have more constituents than just shareholders and more responsibilities than delivering value for them.
 The rest of their constituents must receive value, as well.

 When companies (executives) put profits before people, they are driven by: